alberto-lazari/masters-thesis/chapters/background.typ

 from user applications down to the low-level system components, contributing to Android's performance, scalability, and security.

-Virtualization frameworks have to interact with or replicate virtual versions of some components, in some occasions.
+Virtualization frameworks often need to interact with or emulate virtual versions of certain components.
-The following sections describe each layer's purpose, in order to provide some basic understanding needed to deal with Android virtualization.
+The following sections outline the purpose of each layer, providing an essential context understanding Android virtualization.

 ==== Application Layer
 The Application layer consists of user-facing apps, that can be installed and managed by the user.
 Each app runs in its own sandboxed process, ensuring security and privacy by isolating apps from one another.
-The sandbox is guaranteed by these concepts:
+The sandbox is guaranteed by three concepts:

 + UID model: a unique user ID (UID) is assigned to each app by the system, by creating a dedicated Unix user.
   This ensures that each application has its own private storage directories and files, which are kept isolated from other apps.

-+	Process separation: each app runs as a separate OS process, which means the underlying Linux OS process isolation applies by default, where the OS ensures that memory and resources allocated to one process are not accessible by others unless explicitly allowed.
++ Process separation: each app runs as an independent OS process, which means that the underlying Linux process isolation applies by default.
+  This ensures that memory and resources allocated to one process are not accessible by others unless explicitly shared.

 + Permission model: Android enforces a fine-grained permission model that controls access to specific system resources and data.
   Permissions are granted based on the app UID and GID.

 ==== Java API Framework
-This layer provides a set of APIs that enables third-party applications to handle UI elements, manage application lifecycles, and control interactions between applications and system services.
+This layer provides a set of APIs that enables third-party applications to manage UI elements, handle application lifecycles, and interact with system services.
-It is implemented as an extensive codebase of Java and Kotlin classes, which is described in the official documentation as the same framework used by system apps @framework_api, thus providing the entire feature-set of the Android OS.
+It is implemented as an extensive codebase of Java and Kotlin classes, presented in the official documentation as the same framework used by system apps @framework_api, thus providing the entire feature-set of the Android OS.
-Starting with Android 9, however, the framework introduced a separation between SDK and non-SDK interfaces through the hidden APIs list @hidden_apis.
+Starting with Android 9, however, the framework introduced a separation between SDK and non-SDK interfaces via the hidden APIs list @hidden_apis.
 This created a gap between the capabilities of system applications and those available to third-party applications, restricting access to certain internal features.

 ==== System Layer
 The System layer includes essential system applications and services that manage core functionalities of the OS, such as telephony, location and media.
-These components are granted elevated permissions and provide services that user apps rely on but cannot directly access.
+These components are granted elevated permissions and provide services that user apps rely on, but cannot directly access.

 - Services:
   examples of key system services include the Location Manager, Telephony Manager, Notification Manager.